testjamesman/telemetryhub/README.md

     ```
 4.  **Get the Web UI URL.** The script will wait for all pods to be ready and for the AWS Load Balancer to be provisioned.
 It will then print the public URL for the Load Generator web UI.

-### 6. Host Application Deployment
+### 7. Verify Host Application Deployment

-This section covers deploying the applications to the standalone EC2 instances.
+The Go and C# applications are installed and started automatically by the `UserData` scripts in the CloudFormation template.
+This section describes how to connect to the instances and verify that the applications are running correctly.

 #### Linux VM (Go Exporter)